 The request really threw me in the deep end, as with very limited prior knowledge of the event, and no time to prepare beforehand, I had no idea what was expected.

-Despite this, and perhaps suprising even myself, I thoroughly enjoyed this opportunity, and found it very rewarding.
+Despite this, and perhaps surprising even to myself, I thoroughly enjoyed this opportunity, and found it very rewarding.
 I worked with a handful of people: the actors and extras, director, and project manager; and the shoot took place in the drama studio rehearsal room.
 The limited numbers of people and small venue meant that some photos were more challenging than others: particularly ones that involved creating the impression of more people, but the adjustable lighting and variety of props that were available were very useful!